Naps Of The Day - How To Choose Value Selections

 The resultant calculated percentage can then be turned back into betting odds, which represents the minimum odds at which the punter should be prepared to place a wager

-If the minimum acceptable odds cannot be bettered on the odds comparison site, then the punter should not place a bet, but if the best odds available on the site are higher than the minimum acceptable price then the punter should place the bet at the best odds that are available.
+If the minimum acceptable odds cannot be bettered on the odds comparison site, the punter should not place a bet.
+However, if the best odds available on the site are higher than the minimum acceptable price, the punter should place the bet at the best odds available.

 Here is an example which may help to explain this process: